mbaksheev/event-generator/README.md

 `R` - Rate of generation “start” events per second (how many new interactions must be generated per every second).

-Produced events wil be stored in `results.json` file placed in working directory
+Produced events will be stored in `results.json` file placed in working directory